 Thank you to all the partners that made this captivating, urban greenway in Downtown Huntsville a reality!
 Find course details and download the route here.

 Which #iHeartHsv blogger wrote this?

-Ellery Miller serves as the Director of Communications & Special Events for Downtown Huntsville, Inc. She moved to Huntsville from Colorado Springs where she attended Colorado College (CC).
+Ellery Miller is big into the running, outdoors, and beer scenes in Huntsville.
+She moved to Huntsville from Colorado Springs where she attended Colorado College (CC).
 Ellery has a background in environmental policy, community engagement, and writing.
 She worked for the Colorado Springs Office of Innovation and Sustainability and chaired the CC Energy and Environmental Security think tank.
-Ellery is big into the running, outdoors, and beer scenes in Huntsville.